Alaskan Malamute vs American Bulldog: Complete Comparison (2026)

 Health and Lifespan Comparison

 Alaskan Malamute has a typical lifespan of 10-14 years, while American Bulldog lives approximately 10-16 years.
 Health profiles differ significantly between these dogs.
-Alaskan Malamute is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-American Bulldog faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Alaskan Malamute is predisposed to joint-related conditions and other breed-specific health issues, with associated veterinary costs for monitoring and treatment.
+American Bulldog faces its own health challenges including hip and joint concerns along with other health conditions common in this breed.
+Similar numbers of documented predispositions across both breeds, but different conditions and different care approaches.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health